chatcher1107/scale_startup/README.md

 ### Optional: turn on live AI
 Skip this to run in mock mode (see below).
 To use a real AI guest, copy `.env.example` to `.env.local` (`Copy-Item .env.example .env.local` in PowerShell, or `cp .env.example .env.local` on macOS/Linux), paste your key after `OPENAI_API_KEY=`, and restart the app.

+**Where to get a key**
+- **Duke students and staff:** the Duke community can create an API key through Duke's AI Gateway.
+Follow [Duke OIT's guide](https://oit.duke.edu/help/articles/kb0038824/): open the **AI Gateway** section of the AI Dashboard, click **Create API key**, and give it a nickname.
+A Duke fund code is optional.
+Without one, you get a daily request limit that varies by model, and you can only create one key.
+With one, requests are billed at cost to that fund code.
+- **Everyone else:** create a key at [platform.openai.com](https://platform.openai.com).

+Seasoned expects an OpenAI-style chat API.
+Duke's guide doesn't list the gateway's endpoint or models, so if the AI Dashboard shows a different endpoint URL for your key, also set `OPENAI_BASE_URL` (and `OPENAI_MODEL` to a model your key can use) in `.env.local`.
+If the AI service ever fails or you hit a daily limit, the app falls back to mock mode instead of breaking.

 ### No API key?
 It still works
 Without a key, the app runs in **mock mode**: the AI guest gives scripted replies and grading uses keyword matching.
 Everything else (dashboards, certification, the tour) behaves the same.
 To check which mode you are in, open **☰ → About this demo**.
 It says **Live** or **Mock mode**.